 Deer Omens & Signs

-Deer are a magnificent species with much lore surrounding them.
-The meaning of a deer in your backyard varies but usually means spiritual change or renewal.
-Have you toyed with the idea of becoming spiritual leadership?
-The deer in your backyard means a time of spiritual authority is ahead.
 If a white deer is seen, this is a bad omen.
-Also, nearly any albino animal is a bad omen.
+Nearly any albino animal is a bad omen.
 Where did this belief originate?
 Noone’s sure because typically the color white is symbolic of purity and wholesomeness, but the idea of a white deer being a bad sign is prevalent in the United States.
-My theory is it relates to white animals being linked to the Celtic Otherworld in ancient times…and therefore the fae and pagan deities.
+Perhaps because it’s associated with the tale of Virginia Dare, the first born English settler who went missing when the Roanoke Disappearance occurred.
+Later, people claimed she had been seen as a “white doe”.
+My theory is it relates to white animals being linked to the Celtic Otherworld in ancient times…and therefore the fairies and pagan deities.

 Rabbit Crosses Your Path

-Rabbits are a favorite woodland animal, but if a rabbit crosses your path from left to right this is bad luck.
-Multiple rabbits in your yard is a sign of fertility – someone in the house will be pregnant soon.
 In the old days, rabbits were thought to be shapeshifted witches.
 According to Vance Randolph’s Ozark Magic and Folklore, if “the same rabbit crosses your path twice, it means you are desperately needed at home.”
 Rabbit’s feet have been carried as a good luck charm for centuries, so I’d venture to say rabbit signs are usually good luck.
+Rabbits are also linked to the fairies and Otherworld, as well as goddesses like Eostre and Freya.
+Listen to our podcast episode on rabbits in folklore and symbolism here:

 When a Fox Crosses Your Path